 It’s official; America is a nation of music lovers!
-EliteSingles’ most recent study found that a convincing 97% of respondents agreed that listening to music with a partner is a great way to crank up the romance.
+EliteSingles’ most recent study, based on anonymous user data, found that a convincing 97% of respondents agreed that listening to music with a partner is a great way to crank up the romance.
 What’s more, 85% of respondents said that being knowledgeable about music was an attractive quality for a prospective partner to possess.
 According to the study, 40% of American singles have a passionate interest in music, whilst two out of three revealed they listened to music multiple times a day.

 Additionally, 67% of American singles said it’s a prerequisite for a partner to be interested in music, with just over half stressing the importance of sharing a similar taste and one in three participants even suggested they’d be put off someone if their tastes weren’t in tune!
 When it comes to genres, rock and roll hit the highest note with 26% of those surveyed saying it’s their go-to sound.
 Folk & Country landed second place with 11.5% of the vote, with pop fans representing a close third for America's favorite genre at 11%.

 As well as asking our respondents to reveal their favorite genres, we also wanted to gauge people’s attitudes towards live music and dating.
 According to our study, three-quarters of American singles think that going to a concert is a great first date idea.
 Of the music lovers who voted in favor of gigging, the majority (29%) said that a rock concert would be just the ticket.
 For those not partial to rocking out, smartening up and enjoying a classical performance came in second place (15%), whilst pop concerts took the third spot (13%).

 Festivals were another topic we were eager to explore.
 The majority of American singles, 64% to be precise, said that camping at a music festival would be an experience they’d enjoy sharing with their partner, almost two-thirds of both men and women eager to pitch their tent and dive straight into the crowd.